English Teaching Job In China, Guangzhou

 That is when we started to bond.

 I said, “Really?
-I want to buy a property.”
+I want to buy a property in China.”

 She said, “The properties in Chongqing (重庆) in 2013 were only 10,000 RMB per square meter.
-I bought three of them.
+I bought three properties.
 But one of them only yields 1,500 RMB per month.
 It is useless.”

 China is a very sexualized environment.